 The following day we begin with a visit to a leading wine producing family in Nuits-St-Georges, famous for its involvement with setting up the new Confrérie des Chevaliers du Tastevin in 1934.
 Here we will taste a selection of their broad production of wines from both the Cote de Nuits and the Cote de Beaune.

 In order to learn about a relatively new side of wine making in Burgundy we will have lunch today at a leading biodynamic producer in the Cote de Nuits.
 The wines are produced organically and according to the lunar calendar creating some stunning examples of Burgundy wine.
 This grower producer is well established with an excellent selections of Grand and Premier Cru wines.

 The following day we will head into the Cote de Beaune for two visits to smaller independent wine producers chosen by us in the villages.

-We make travel to the region easy for you by including the Eurostar and TGV from London to Beaune (you can, as on all our tours, make different arrangements if your preference is to fly or drive).
+As this tour is within 10 weeks of departure, we no longer include travel to the region.
+If you would like us to organise this for you, please call us.
+We can make travel arrangements for you via the Eurostar and TGV from London to Beaune (you can, as on all our tours, make different arrangements if your preference is to fly or drive).